From Running To Triathlon: 7 Helpful Tips On How To Make The Transition

 How Long Is a Triathlon?

-Although there are triathlons that have other distances for each leg of the race, in much the same way that there are standard running race distances—namely 5k, 10k, half marathon, and marathon—so too are there standardized triathlon distances.
+Although there are triathlons with different distances for each leg of the race, in much the same way that there are standard running race distances—namely 5K, 10K, half marathon, and marathon—so too are there standardized triathlon distances.

 Super Sprint Triathlon